pkdevboxy/features/jvm/ide-integration/README.md

 A convenient model, modelled into our existing IdeaModel.
 Scoped dependencies allows distinction between compilation, runtime, test and “provided” dependencies but does not allows modelling dependencies between components of a single Gradle project inside a single IDEA module.

-BUT IDEA kind of abuse TAPI and figure out a lot of things on his own by inspecting the Project and ignoring most of IdeaModel, including source directories when importing a Gradle project.
+BUT IDEA kind of abuse TAPI and figure out a lot of things on his own by inspecting the Project and ignoring most of IdeaModel, [including source directories when importing a Gradle project](https://github.com/JetBrains/intellij-community/blob/e154dbccda96d3f19afff5433109cef9f00a61d0/plugins/gradle/src/org/jetbrains/plugins/gradle/service/project/BaseGradleProjectResolverExtension.java#L285-L285).

 The spike failed.
 We will need insight from JetBrains before knowing if import is possible without changes in IDEA itself.
-One fallback would be to map the JVM Software Model to generated IDEA files.
+As a fallback we also experimented with mapping the JVM Software Model to generated IDEA files and that was success.

 ### Eclipse Spike